 \begin{simp} To compute the asymptotics of $N_{\text{naive}}(\mathcal{X},-K_{\mathcal{X}/B},d)$ we may use the approximation $|M(\mathbb{F}_{q})| \approx q^{\dim M}$. \end{simp}

 Together our assumptions imply that the asymptotics of $N_{\text{naive}}(\mathcal{X},-K_{\mathcal{X}/B},d)$ are identical to the asymptotics of the function

 This sum of exponentials over lattice points can be analyzed directly using a combinatorial argument, or using zeta function techniques.
-To understand the asymptotic of this counting function, we introduces the following constant:
+To understand the asymptotics of this counting function, we introduce the following constant:

 \begin{definition} Let $\pi : \mathcal X \to B$ be a Fano fibration and let $L$ be a $\mathbb Q$-divisor on $\mathcal{X}$ such that $L|_{\mathcal X_\eta}$ is big and nef.
 Let $N^1(\mathcal X_\eta)_{\mathbb Z}$ be the N\'eron-Severi lattice.
 We define the face associated to $L|_{\mathcal X_\eta}$ as